KAIZN-io/Voy/README.md

 1.2. type into your terminal: `export PATH=$PATH:/usr/local/mysql/bin`
 1.3. login as root user with `mysql -u root -p`
 1.4. create the database with `CREATE DATABASE db;`
-1.5. create dummy user with `CREATE USER ‚jnp‘@‚localhost' IDENTIFIED BY ‚jnp‘`
+1.5. create dummy user with `CREATE USER ‚jnp‘@‚localhost' IDENTIFIED BY ‚jnp‘;`

 2. Open the Flask shell with `flask shell`
 3. Get the model schema with `from server.model.models import db`